-The Storm is slightly heavier and a little bit more costly than it’s sister product the Black Diamond Spot but a few features set it apart from other Black Diamond products.
-First off the Storm is very user-friendly even with modes such as dimming, strobe, and red night vision.
+The Storm is slightly heavier and a little bit more costly than its sister product the Black Diamond Spot but a few features set it apart from other Black Diamond products.
+First of the Storm is very user-friendly even with modes such as dimming, strobe, and red night vision.

 One thing that many lamps struggle with actually is close proximity lighting either because the beam is too wide or gets too hot but the HL7 offers incredible control of how wide and bright you want the light to be.

-Of course a headlamp needs to perform well away from camp as well and the HL7 has that covered with an amazing 196 lumens on high beam.
-When on high beam the HL7 can reach a distance of over 100 meters but one of the biggest downfalls of the product is a measly +/- 6 hours of batter life on full power.
+Of course, a headlamp needs to perform well away from camp as well and the HL7 has that covered with an amazing 196 lumens on a high beam.
+When on a high beam the HL7 can reach a distance of over 100 meters but one of the biggest downfalls of the product is a measly +/- 6 hours of battery life on full power.

-Still if you use a headlamp for a wide variety of functions and have different types of light needs it’s hard to beat the HL7 for the price.
-See here for the latest pricing.
+Still, if you use a headlamp for a wide variety of functions and have different types of light needs it’s hard to beat the HL7 for the price.

-The LED technology is another huge benefit of the Bonfire Vanguard as these type of batteries last much longer than alkaline and the rechargeable chips are rated for up to 100,000 hours.
+The LED technology is another huge benefit of the Bonfire Vanguard as these types of batteries last much longer than alkaline and the rechargeable chips are rated for up to 100,000 hours.

-One might think that with all these features and benefits that the Vanguard would be a $100 headlamp but surprisingly enough the MSRP is only $49.99 with most list prices being around $29.95.
+One might think that with all these features and benefits the Vanguard would be a $100 headlamp but surprisingly enough the MSRP is only $49.99.

 Now that you’ve brightened your enlightenment about a few of the best headlamps on the market it’s time for the lightbulb to appear above your head with the idea of which product to choose.